-June 6, Madrid, Sir Thomas Chaloner to Sir John Mason, sending a few verses, which, if he likes, he prays him to give to the Queen.
+June 6, Madrid, Sir Thomas Chaloner to Sir John Mason, sending a few verses, which, if you like, I pray you to give to the Queen.
 [SPF.vii.149].

 June 6, Tues French special Ambassador at Richmond to meet the Queen.
-'Monsieur de Gonor came to Richmond, brought by the Lord Abergavenny, for to join with Monsieur de Foix for to receive confirmation of the Treaty'.
-B
+'Monsieur de Gonor came to Richmond, brought by the Lord Abergavenny, for to join with Monsieur de Foix for to receive confirmation of the Treaty'.B